microsoft/FASTER/docs/_docs/30-fasterkv-record-locking.md

 - When there are no `ReadCache` entries in a hash chain, it looks like: `HashTable` -> m4000 -> m3000 -> m...
 - When there are `ReadCache` entries in a hash chain, it looks like: `HashTable` -> r8000 -> r7000 -> m4000 -> m3000 -> m...

-As a terminology note, the sub-chain of r#### records is referred to as the `ReadCache` prefix of that hash chain.
+As a terminology note, the sub-chain of r#### records is referred to as the `ReadCache` prefix chain of that hash chain.

-In FASTER v1, updates involving `ReadCache` records strip the entire `ReadCache` prefix from the chain.
+In FASTER v1, updates involving `ReadCache` records stripped the entire `ReadCache` prefix from the chain.
 Additionally, the `ReadCache` prefix is stripped from the hash chain when a `ReadCache` page with that hashcode is evicted due to memory limits.
 In FASTER v2, because `ReadCache` records may be locked, we must not lose those locks.
 This is resolved in two ways:
-- On record updates, `ReadCache` prefixes are preserved except for the specific record being updated, which is spliced out and transferred to a `CopyToTail` on the main log, including any locks.
+- On record updates, `ReadCache` prefix chains are preserved except for the specific record being updated, which is spliced out and transferred to a `CopyToTail` on the main log, including any locks.
-- When `ReadCache` pages are evicted, their records are removed from the `ReadCache` prefix, and any with locks are transferred to the `LockTable`.
+- When `ReadCache` pages are evicted, their records are removed from the `ReadCache` prefix chain, and any with locks are transferred to the `LockTable`.

 ### Record Transfers